This post may contain affiliate links. Please read our disclosure policy.

 Update: This recipe was originally published in 2017 and has been republished.

-This kabob recipe is particularly fast because steak, tomatoes, and peppers are all quick cooking foods.
+This pesto steak recipe is particularly fast because steak, tomatoes, and peppers are all quick cooking foods.
 That’s one of the biggest mistakes people make with kabobs.
 They try to pair things together that require different cooking times.
 Doing so can result in something being overdone while something else is underdone.
 Not today, baby.

 Pesto Steak Kabob Ingredients

-• Salt and black pepper: These are the only seasonings you’ll need in this steak kabob recipe because the marinade ingredients add so much flavor!
+- Salt and black pepper: These are the only seasonings you’ll need in this steak kabob recipe because the marinade ingredients add so much flavor!

 How to Make Pesto Steak Kabobs

-Cut your steak into large pieces that are uniform in size.
+On a cutting board, slice steak into large pieces that are uniform in size.

 Slice pepper into evenly sized chunks.

 I strongly recommend top sirloin because it’s fairly lean but has good marbling.
-This means it is still tender.
+This means it is tender.
 I also love that it’s relatively inexpensive compared to other tender cuts of meat.
 You’re getting a higher quality cut for a good price.

 Can You Use Other Cuts of Steak?

-• Ribeye: You can use ribeye for kabobs but its more expensive and I don’t think it’s worth the extra expense for kabobs.
+- Ribeye: You can use ribeye for kabobs but its more expensive and I don’t think it’s worth the extra expense for kabobs.

-• Filets: It’s hard to beat a filet!
+- Filets: It’s hard to beat a filet!
 I love them but because of the extra cost I don’t recommend them for kabobs.

-• Petite sirloin: I don’t recommend it.
+- Petite sirloin: I don’t recommend it.
 They’re thinner cuts so they’re likely to overcook on the grill.

-• Sirloin roast: While it’s named similarly to top sirloin it isn’t the same thing.
+- Sirloin roast: While it’s named similarly to top sirloin it isn’t the same thing.
 Sirloin roast is from the sirloin but it’s not from the top and is tougher so I don’t recommend it for kabobs.

-• New York strip: This is a good option for kabobs because it has some fat but not too much.
+- New York strip: This is a good option for kabobs because it has some fat but not too much.

-• Flank steak: While you can use flank steak for kabobs, it gets tough very quickly when overcooked so I’d select another cut.
+- Flank steak: While you can use flank steak for kabobs, it gets tough very quickly when overcooked so I’d select another cut.

-Can You Cook Kabobs in the Oven?
+Can You Cook Kabobs in the Oven or on the Stovetop?

 Metal Skewers vs Wood Skewers